AlpacaTravel/graphql-docs/README.md

 private API Key will enable the application to perform mutations on profiles it has been assigned, where the public API Key is read only access to content.

+- **Public Scope** Able to read from assigned profiles and author anonymous itineraries.
+For use in front-end applications without priviledges to the profile.
+- **Private Scope** Able to read/write from assigned profiles (full access).
+  Do not share this API Key with the public.

 ### Obtaining your API Key

 Your API Key is available by request during our BETA testing phase.
 Please